mikecebul/bases/README.md

 ## Database

 I'm using Turso which is really the icing on the cake for my dream stack for small websites like this.
-Right now the Payload SQLite adapter is in beta and I've found using migrations in development is the only usable form right now.
+Right now the Payload SQLite adapter is in beta and I've found using migrations in development is the only usable form right now (Ritsu was right).
+Plus it lets you make sure your scripts work before you push them to production.
 Once stable I'm sure we can bo back to using DB Push in development.

-Also, remember in development to have the env var LOCAL_DATABASE_URL as it will save a local sqlite db.
+In development make sure to have the env var LOCAL_DATABASE_URL as it will save a local sqlite db.
 Super cool to not need to use docker to setup a postgres instance.
 To create a migration after finishing a fetaure use `payload migrate:create`.

-One caveat to using SQLite is updating a table's foreign key.
-I found a [great video](https://youtu.be/qTp3VA-9DYc?si=7KSHOC8HoteU11r2) that explains how to overcome this drawback.
+Some caveats to using SQLite is not all migrations are supported.
+Such as updating a table's foreign key.
+For this one in particualar I found a [great video](https://youtu.be/qTp3VA-9DYc?si=7KSHOC8HoteU11r2) that explains how to properly handle it.

 ## Deployment